FileFighter/filefighter.github.io/index.md

 ### Code Contributing

 * Create a branch named "feature/NameOfYourChanges".
 When you push this, all automated checks will be run.
 If some of them are failing, try to resolve the issues.
-* Submit your changes as a pull request and select the FileFighter - Dev Team as reviewers.
+* Submit your changes as a pull request (to the review branch) and select the FileFighter - Dev Team as reviewers.
 * We will take a look at your changes and approve them.